campfireunion/docs/docs/1.0/creator-tools/references/custom-components/chair.md

 # Chair

 The Chair component enables you to define places in a set where actors can sit.
-A chair acts as a teleport target so that the Flipside Studio teleporter will lock onto it and when an actor teleports into it, their character will appear in a sitting position.
+A chair acts as a teleport target so that the Flipside teleporter will lock onto it and when an actor teleports into it, their character will appear in a sitting position.

 When you add a Chair component to an object in the scene, it will define three transforms that you can use to customize and fine-tune the sitting position: